Tips from the Vet for Your Pet: Tick Diseases

 Prevention includes keeping your animal on a good tick preventative and housing them in a clean, tick free environment.
 Keeping tall grass and rubbish out of the yard helps greatly.
 There are also yard treatments that kill ticks and fleas.

 The same test that we use to test your dog for heartworm every year also tests for anaplasmosis and ehrlichiosis.
-Testing your dog yearly is also advised.
+Bringing your dog to a veterinary clinic and having them tested yearly is also advised.

 If you have problems with ticks on your pets or suspect your dog or cat has a tick disease, please do not hesitate to contact the Molokai Humane Society at 558-0000.
 These diseases are treatable but extremely common on Molokai.
 Remember that those same ticks can bite your family and make them sick.
 Do not hesitate to contact your physician if you suspect you or a family member has one of these diseases.